Andy-Du20/Andy-Du20.github.io/_pages/about.md

 My research primarily focuses on machine learning under mismatched distribution, including areas such as long-tailed learning and test-time adaptation.

 I’m on job market now!
-If you are interested in me, contact me via Email (dcq20@mails.tsinghua.edu.cn).
+If you are interested in me, contact me via Email.

 # News